OberholzerSM/Python-Example-Project-Iris-Flower/README.md

   </p>
   <figcaption>
     <p align="center">
     Fig. 6: Posterior probability distributions for the petal width.
-The dots represent the actual values that can be measured.
+The dots are in steps of 0.1 cm and represent the actual values that can be measured.
     </p>
   </figcaption>
 </figure>